-We aim to improve learning through assessment by:

-- Providing effective written and verbal feedback to children. - Actively involving children in their own learning e.g use of chilli peppers. - Adjusting teaching to take account of the results of assessment. - Recognising the profound influence assessment has on the motivation and self-esteem of children, both of which are crucial to learning. - Considering the need for children to be able to assess themselves and to understand how to improve. - Pupils' learning is assessed by the class teacher at the end of each term using our internal, iTrack tracking system.
-In key stages 1 and 2, pupils are attributed a statement describing whether their understanding is commencing, developing, secure, advanced or deep in terms of age related expectations.
+- We aim to improve learning through assessment by: - >Providing effective written and verbal feedback to children. - >Actively involving children in their own learning e.g use of chilli peppers. - Adjusting teaching to take account of the results of assessment. - Recognising the profound influence assessment has on the motivation and self-esteem of children, both of which are crucial to learning. - > Considering the need for children to be able to assess themselves and to understand how to improve. - Pupils' learning is assessed by the class teacher at the end of each term using our internal tracking system.
+In key stages 1 and 2, pupils are attributed a statement describing whether their understanding is Working Towards, at Age Related Expectations or at Greater Depth.
 Both attainment and progress are monitored through Pupil Progress Review Meetings, lesson observations, drop-ins, work and planning scrutinies, internal moderation, consortium moderation, pupil interviews, Learning Detective observations. - The Executive Head teacher and Associate Head teachers will set targets annually using FFT for the future development of each pupil in Reading, Writing, GPS, Mathematics and Science.
-This information will be used to support the grouping of pupils for each of these areas, and also to inform the planning for each of these groups. - Work will be marked according to the Feedback Policy and these judgements will, wherever possible, be shared with the pupil. - The views of the child and the parents will be sought through meetings during the Autumn Term and Spring Term.
-Copies of these records will be available to parents on request. - Reception, Year 1 phonics, Year 2 and Year 6 pupils will be assessed by their teacher for Statutory Teacher Assessment and years 2 and 6 will be entered for SATs according to the Education Act within the timetable laid down by DfE.
-The results of these Assessments will be reported to the local authority, DfE and the parents, as defined by the Education Act. - The Reception Baseline Assessment became statutory in schools in September 2021.
+This information will be used to support the grouping of pupils for each of these areas, and also to inform the planning for each of these groups. - Work will be marked according to the Feedback and Marking Policy and these judgements will, wherever possible, be shared with the pupil. - The views of the child and the parents will be sought through meetings during the Autumn Term and Spring Term.
+Copies of these records will be available to parents on request. - Pupils in Reception will be assessed by the statutory RBA (Reception Baseline Assessment.
+This is an activity-based assessment of pupils' starting points in: - language, communication and literacy - mathematics - The Reception Baseline Assessment became statutory in schools in September 2021.
 It is an activity based assessment of pupils' starting points in language, communication and literacy, and mathematics.
 The RBA is a short, task-based assessment.
 It is not used to label or track individual pupils.
 Schools are required to carry out the assessment within the first 6 weeks of pupils starting reception.
 No numerical score is shared and the data will only be used at the end of year 6 to form the school-level progress measure.
 However, teachers will receive a series of short, narrative statements that tell them how their pupils performed in the assessment.
 These can be used to inform teaching within the first term.
 The assessment will enable us to create school-level progress measures for primary schools which show the progress pupils make from reception until the end of key stage 2 (KS2).
 These measures will be published by the DfE for all-through primaries in the summer of 2028 for the first time.
 This will be when those pupils who entered reception in the academic year 2021 to 2022 reach the end of KS2.